roarkry/vpc/README.md

 # Upon Reboot

+There are a few manual steps upon reboot.
+RUTORRENT requires a few tweaks and unencrypting requires a password being entered (which is not programmed into any scripts)

 ## SEED
  - mount encfs reverse encryption folder as plex user (seed-plex-mountReverse.sh)
  - Set the download folder for /home/plex/downloads